-The Technical Advisor I leads the environmental assessments of proposed development projects and the monitoring programs for approved projects referred to the Nunavut Impact Review Board (NIRB) under Article 12 of the Nunavut Land Claims Agreement (NLCA) and Part 3 of the Nunavut Planning and Project Assessment Act (NuPPAA).
-With a focus on managing multiple screening level assessments and assisting in the assessments for major development projects, this position advises senior management on technical issues, ensuring that assessments are undertaken in a fair, inclusive and timely manner.
+The Technical Advisor II leads the environmental assessments of proposed development projects and the monitoring programs for approved projects referred to the Nunavut Impact Review Board (NIRB) under Article 12 of the Nunavut Land Claims Agreement (NLCA) and Part 3 of the Nunavut Planning and Project Assessment Act (NuPPAA).
+With a focus on managing the assessments and monitoring programs for major development projects, this position may act as a subject-matter expert when providing advice to senior management and the Board, ensuring that assessments are undertaken in a fair, inclusive and timely manner.